Ali Bhai: Plot

 Once in a while, Alibhai goes to his own house to meet his mother and to secretly leave behind a gift for his father, whom he loves dearly.
 But all this is destined to change when Sundaran, who was actually the one who had plotted against Ali in his childhood, resurfaces after a long time and with a remorseful heart and begs of Ali to forgive him and to return home.
-At almost the same time, someone else appears – Danny Abraham, the son of Abraham, who has certain motives of his own.
+At almost the same time, someone else appears – Daniel Abraham, the son of Ammu Bhai, who has certain motives of his own.
 From here, Alibhai's life is destined to change dramatically.
 They wanted to drive out Alibhai from the market and build a shopping mall with the help of local politicians.
 They are hand in glove with the city corporation and the state administration and are having the aid of big investors from foreign countries.
 They are into anything, to settle their old scores and change the Kozhikode city into an international tourist centre which provides fun, wine and women.
-How Alibhai resists their attempts to save the market and the city.
-At one stage, they planted a bomb and killed many of his friends and neighbours, including his foster daughter.
-Ali bhai kills every one behind it single-handedly and become the godfather of that area.
+At one stage, they planted a bomb and killed many of his friends and neighbours, including Kingini.
+Alibhai kills Daniel and his men single-handedly and become the godfather of that area.